While Your Application is Pending

 - You updated your address with USCIS but did not change your address with USPS.
 EAD cards are mailed by USPS as "Return Service Requested".
 This means they will only be delivered if the individual named on the envelope is officially associated with the address on the envelope.

-If the USCIS site shows that your EAD card was delivered, but you have not yet received it, you should take the following steps.
+If USCIS notified you that your card has been produced but you have not yet received it within two weeks, you should take the following steps.

-- Make sure that the address on file with USCIS is correct and update it in your USCIS online account if needed.
+- Make sure the address on file with USCIS is correct and update it in your My USCIS account if needed.

-- Submit a case inquiry online through USCIS for Non-Delivery of Card.
+- If USPS was not at fault, then submit a case inquiry online through USCIS for Non-Delivery of Card.

 - Follow up with USCIS in a few days by calling the USCIS Customer Service number listed on your Receipt Notice to check the status of your inquiry request.